TACC/coe-332-sp25/docs/homework/homework05.rst

 PART 1
 ~~~~~~

-Your Flask application will contain the same (or similar) functionality as in
+Your Flask application will be containerized and have the same (or similar)
-homework 04, but in this homework each functionality should be accessible by
+functionality as in homework 04, but in this homework each functionality should
-a Flask route.
+be accessible by a Flask route.
 The following routes are required:

 +----------------------------------+------------+--------------------------------------------+
 | **Route**                        | **Method** | **What it should do**                      |